Planning a Walk Japan School Trip

 2. Provides a draft School Trip programme for review by the school;

-3. Revise the draft for acceptance by the school;
+3. As necessary, revises the draft programme for acceptance by the school;

-5. Provide a pre-trip information pack detailing how the school and students join the tour, clothing checklist, itinerary, etc.;
+5. Provides a Trip Information pack detailing how the school’s tour group joins the tour, clothing checklist, programme itinerary, etc;

-7. Follow up with the school after the programmed trip has concluded.
+7. Follows up with the school after completion of the tour.

-For schools interested in offering their students a trip to Japan, but unsure of where to begin their planning, Walk japan offers schools the choice of:
+For schools interested in offering their students a tour to Japan but are unsure of where to begin, Walk Japan offers the choice of:

-1. Using one of our original school programmes;
+1. Using one of its original School Trip programmes;

-2. Using one of Walk Japan’s scheduled tours as the basis for the trip's programme;
+2. Using one or more of Walk Japan’s Scheduled Tours as the basis of a programme;

 Walk Japan welcomes groups of any size to its programmes, which it adapts according to group size and the students’ ages.
-To date, School Trips, groups have varied in size from 20 to 60 students and in age from 13 years to post-graduate university students.
-Teachers and/or guardians accompanying the school trip do so free-of-charge (FOC) and usually at the ratio of one teacher or guardian for every ten students.
+To date, School Trips, groups have varied in size from 10 to 60 students and ages from 13 years to post-graduate university students.
+Teachers and guardians accompanying students on a programme usually do so free-of-charge (FOC) and at the ratio of one teacher or guardian to every eleven students.

-Culture & Creativity: One of the best ways to grow your understanding of a cuture is to participate in traditional arts and daily practices.
-Example activities include:
+Creativity: One of the best ways to understand a culture is to participate in traditional arts and daily practices.
+Examples include: